utap2/utap2/docs/rst/installation.rst

 The application should be installed on a Linux server.

-If the server supports LSF or PBS cluster, it is recommended to run UTAP pipelines on the cluster in order to improve computational efficiency.
+If the server supports LSF cluster, it is recommended to run UTAP pipelines on the cluster in order to improve computational efficiency.
 Otherwise, if the server does not support LSF cluster, the UTAP pipelines will need to be executed locally.

 The host server and/or each compute node in the relevant queue(s) requires ~40GB of RAM memory.